 - Type in a friend’s name in Choose a friend and click Add.

 You can also choose to delete your account after your death.
-Facebook also offers an option of memorializing a Facebook page where the family and friends are allowed to leave messages of remembrance.
-However one needs to provide proof of death to memorialize the account.
+Facebook also offers an option of memorializing a Facebook page where family and friends can leave messages of remembrance.
+However, one needs to provide proof of death to memorialize the account.

 Now Read: Digital Assets Management: What Happens To Your Online Accounts After You Die.